-ProForm is a well-known heavy-hitter in the home fitness world and their SMART Pro 2000 Treadmill regularly earns a top spot on bloggers’ “best of” lists each year (my own included).
+ProForm is a well-known heavy-hitter in the home fitness world and their Pro 2000 Treadmill regularly earns a top spot on bloggers’ “best of” lists each year (my own included).

-It’s not that hard to see why either.
+And it’s not that hard to see why either.

 There’s little room to debate the fact that this treadmill has a lot going for it – like a powerful motor, spacious running surface, folding deck, and an HD touchscreen display.